When you should have a mole checked out

 - A is for Asymmetry: One half of the mole does not look like the other

 - B is for Border: Watch out for edges that are irregular

 - C is for Color: Pay attention to a mole that is not the same color throughout

 - D is for Diameter: Look out for a spot that is greater than 6 mm in size (about the size of a pencil eraser)

 - E is for Evolving: Monitor a spot that is changing in color, size, or shape

-If you are ever concerned about a mole, get it checked out, Ireland said.
+If you are ever concerned about a mole, get it checked out, Ireland says.

-“Annual physical exams with your primary care provider are a great opportunity to bring up concerns about skin,” she said.
+“Annual physical exams with your primary care provider are a great opportunity to bring up concerns about skin,” she says.

 About the Author